-The Reserve has been classified as "Community" land consistent with the Local Government Act 1993.
 All land classified as Community land is required to be placed into one or more "Category" of Community land, as also defined under the Local Government Act 1993.
 In respect of the land to which this Plan of Management applies, the relevant categories are Park, General Community Use and Natural Area.

-The categories of Park and General Community Use apply to all areas with the exception of those areas that are identified as Natural Area, i.e. the land has a dual categorisation.
-The areas categorised as Natural Area are Lot 476 DP 752155 (Foreshore category) and Lot 7026 DP 1020248 (Bushland category).
+The dual categories of Park and General Community Use apply to all areas of the Reserve with the exception of those areas that are identified as Natural Area.
+The areas categorised as Natural Area are Lot 476 DP 752155 (Foreshore category) and Lot 7026 DP 1020248 (Bushland category), as illustrated in Figure 7 below.